gitusp/flyd-react/README.md

 Requirements
 ---

-This library depends on [React Hooks API](https://reactjs.org/docs/hooks-intro.html).
-React version should be higher than 16.8.
+Since this library depends on [React Hooks API](https://reactjs.org/docs/hooks-intro.html), React version should be higher than 16.8.

 Tutorial
 ---

 ### Stream Connection

-Streams are connected to a component state with `connect` function.
+`connect` function connects a stream to a component state internally and returns current value of the state.
-A connected state will be updated automatically when the stream emits a new value.
+The connected state will be updated automatically when the stream emits a new value.

 ```js
 import flyd from "flyd";